svanderburg/slasp/README.md

 HTTP server cannot handle incoming connections.

 To resolve the blocking issue, JavaScript's `while` construct can be replaced by a `slasp.whilst` function invocation.
-Moreover, we can also the expressions and statements asynchronous by generating tick events:
+Moreover, we can also make the expressions and statements asynchronous by generating tick events:

     var slasp = require('slasp');